KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: windows linux

 	Create a folder called `cmake` in the *workspace* directory.
-Download each of the linked files below and put them in `cmake`.
-These will be used in our `CMakeLists.txt` to help build our project.
-Files with `shader` in the name will be used in later chapters.
+Download the linked file below and put it in `cmake`.
+This will be used in our `CMakeLists.txt` to help build our project.

 	.. container:: d3d11 d3d12